Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 - Churn reasons

-Without data, every decision is a guess dressed up as strategy.
+Without this data, every decision is a guess dressed up as strategy.

-You don’t need complex systems to start.
+You don’t need complex software to begin.
 You need discipline.

 Track: